The Feldenkrais Method: Neuroplasticity and Possibility

-The second strategy is called Functional Integration (FI).
-This is a form of one-on-one instruction involving subtle, hands-on movement done by a skilled practitioner.
+The second is Functional Integration (FI), a form of one-on-one instruction involving subtle, hands-on movement done by a skilled practitioner.

 What can you expect to experience after a Feldenkrais ATM or FI lesson?

 Many people report feeling lighter, taller, “longer,” and more relaxed.
-Sometimes, pain is reduced or disappears.
-Some sense a more solid connection to the ground in standing and walking.
-Some people may also find that their breathing has become fuller and easier, and that they have more energy.
+Pain may be reduced or disappear.
+You might sense a more solid connection to the ground in standing and walking.
+You might also find that your breathing has become fuller and easier, and that you have more energy.